Frequently asked questions

-There are places which do accept credit cards but please be prepared and always have cash with you as many restaurants are cash only, especially up on the ski resort but also in the village.
-The bus from Iiyama to Nozawa Onsen is cash only (Withdraw cash if coming directly from the airport).
+While some restaurants do accept credit cards, but please be prepared and always have cash with you as many restaurants are cash only, especially up on the ski resort but also in the village.
+The bus from Iiyama to Nozawa Onsen is cash only (please withdraw cash if coming directly from the the Airport to Nozawa Onsen).

 Is there an ATM or currency exchange in Nozawa Onsen?

 Yes, there are two ATM's which accept foreign cards.
-The closest is at the post office and is open 9am-6pm.
-The other ATM is located next door to the tourist information centre at Kura cafe and is open until 8pm.
+The closest is located at the post office and is open 9am-6pm.
+The other ATM is located next door to the tourist information centre at Kura cafe which is open until 8pm.

-Currency exhange is located at the ticket counter at Nagasaka Gondola Station or at the Nozawa Onsen Tourist information Center.
+Currency exchange is located at the ticket counter at Nagasaka Gondola Station or at the Nozawa Onsen Tourist information Center.
 Please bring your passport.
-Exchange is done only from foreign currencies to Japanese yen.
-One transaction for one person must remain under 100,000 yen.
+Currency exchange is only from foreign currencies to Japanese yen.
+One transaction for one person which must remain under ¥100,000.

 How do we get to the snow monkeys?

-The snow monkey park is 1 hour from Nozawa Onsen by bus.
+The snow monkey park is located one hour from Nozawa Onsen by bus.
 We can assist you to book a direct bus from Nozawa Onsen to the snow monkey park.
 The price is ¥5,800 yen (adults), ¥3,800 (children 12 and under).
 This bus also stops by Shibu Onsen, a beautiful village.
-This is a 'tour' but essentially it's just a mini bus or large bus depending on the amount of people, with a guide who will tell you when to be back on the bus.
-The guide will be there to answer any questions if you have any but it is not a strict tour.
-The Monkey park entrance is approximately 2km walk through the forest from the bus drop off point.
+Transport is by bus with a guide who will be there to answer any questions.
+The Monkey park entrance is a 2km walk through the forest from the bus drop off point.

 The bus departs every day at 1pm from the Nozawa Onsen Chuo bus terminal (village center) and is due back at Nozawa Onsen Chuo bus terminal by 5pm (snow/road condition dependant).